Yaccoub/Co-Tour/Tripadvisor_web_scraper/README.md

 ## Installation

 You need to download and install google chrome.
-The according Chrome driver should also be downloaded and placed at the same directory as the project file.
+The according Chrome driver should also be downloaded and placed into the same directory as the project file.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the Tripadvisor Web Scraper required packages.